 You should also think about the different stages of the customer journey.
 Someone who's just starting their research will have different needs than someone who's ready to make a purchase.
 Consider what kinds of keywords they might use at each stage.

 While "electrical muscle stimulation" may indicate a user trying to learn about the topic, "electric muscle stimulator" suggests purchase intent.
-You can tap both keywords by first publishing an introductory guide on the topic, and then following up with an optimized landing page or product listicle of the "best electric muscle stimulators" with your product being at the top of the list.
+You can tap both keywords by first publishing an introductory guide on the topic and then following up with an optimized landing page or product listicle of the "best electric muscle stimulators" with your product being at the top of the list.

 2. Google Autocomplete & Related Searches